-Trump Calls New York Times Reporting False, Paper ‘Enemy Of The People’
+Trump Calls ‘New York Times’ Reporting False, Paper ‘Enemy Of The People’

-One day after The New York Times published a detailed report documenting how Donald Trump has attempted to influence and undermine investigations into himself and his allies, the president declared the paper an enemy of the people and denounced its reporting as false, The Hillreports.
+One day after The New York Times published a detailed report documenting how Donald Trump has attempted to influence and undermine investigations into himself and his allies, the president declared the paper an enemy of the people and denounced its reporting as false, the Hill reports.

 “The New York Times reporting is false.They are a true ENEMY OF THE PEOPLE!”
 Trump tweeted early Wednesday.